-Berto presented Sky & Blue, a product line that showcases its brand-new Greenpeace Detox-approved dyeing process, at Bluezone in Munich last week.
+Berto presented Sky & Pure, a product line that showcases its brand-new Greenpeace Detox-approved dyeing process, at Bluezone in Munich last week.

 The Italian mill developed new dyeing systems that can achieve intense casts that are still easy to wash.